 The setup of the course doesn’t have to be complicated, and the potential for content is limitless: videos, presentations, blogs, and more all make great course material.

-Check out these two organizations who do an amazing job with their educational opportunities.
+Check out these two organizations that do an amazing job with their educational opportunities.

 2. Build an awards program